mrdexign/use-respo/README.md

 export default App;
 ```

-> use "up" or "down" attributes to show content in larger or smaller size than the device you choose
+> Use "up" or "down" attributes to show content in a larger or smaller size than the device you choose

-you can use below components like the example above
+You can use below components like the example above

 -   Tiny
 -   Mobile